OfficeDev/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

 ### Explore MessageCard playground

 1. In another browser tab or window, navigate to [MessageCard Playground](https://messagecardplayground.azurewebsites.net).
 1. The playground site provides for uploading a custom card definition or reviewing several samples.
-Use the **select a sample** dropdown to select a sample that closely matches your requirements.
+Use the **select a sample** dropdown to select a sample.
+This lab requires that the sample uses the **Legacy MessageCard samples** at the bottom of the dropdown.

     ![Screenshot of message card sample](Images/Exercise1-04.png)

-    > Note: The image in this lab uses the **MessageCard layout emulation**, but that is not required.
+    > Note: Choosing an **Adaptive Card Sample** may result in an error in the next section of the lab.

 ### Send card via PowerShell

 It is not necessary to use the playground website to send test messages.
 Any facility for sending HTTP POST requests can also send cards to the group.

-1. Select the JSON of a card from teh MessageCard Playground and copy it to Notepad.
+1. Select the JSON of a card from the MessageCard Playground and copy it to Notepad.
 1. Save the card source as **connector-card.json**.
 1. Open **Windows PowerShell** and change to the directory containing the **connector-card.json** file.
 1. Execute the following commands: